Large induced forests in planar multigraphs: Abstract

 \section{Abstract}

 For a graph $G$ on $n$ vertices, denote by $a(G)$ the number of vertices in the largest induced forest in $G$.
-The Albertson-Berman conjecture, which is open since 1979, states that $a(G) \geq \frac{n}{2}$ for all simple planar graphs $G$.
+The Albertson-Berman conjecture, which has been open since 1979, states that $a(G) \geq \frac{n}{2}$ for every simple planar graph $G$.
 We show that the version of this problem for multigraphs (allowing parallel edges) is easily reduced to the problem about the independence number of simple planar graphs.
-Specifically, we prove that $a(M) \geq \frac{n}{4}$ for all planar multigraphs $M$ and that this lower bound is tight.
+Specifically, we prove that $a(M) \geq \frac{n}{4}$ for every planar multigraph $M$ and that this lower bound is tight.
 Then, we study the case when the number of pairs of vertices with parallel edges, which we denote by $k$, is small.
-In particular, we prove the lower bound $a(M) \geq \frac{2}{5}n-\frac{k}{10}$ and that the Albertson-Berman conjecture for simple planar graphs, assuming that it holds, would imply the lower bound $a(M) \geq \frac{n-k}{2}$ for planar multigraphs, which would be better than the general lower bound when $k$ is small.
+In particular, we prove the lower bound $a(M) \geq \frac{2}{5}n-\frac{k}{10}$ and that the Albertson-Berman conjecture for simple graphs, assuming that it holds, would imply the lower bound $a(M) \geq \frac{n-k}{2}$ for multigraphs, which would be better than the general lower bound when $k$ is small.
 Finally, we study the variant of the problem where the plane multigraphs are prohibited from having $2$-faces, which is the main non-trivial problem that we introduce in this article.
 For that variant without $2$-faces, we prove the lower bound $a(M) \geq \frac{3}{10}n+\frac{7}{30}$ and give a construction of an infinite sequence of multigraphs with $a(M)=\frac{3}{7}n+\frac{4}{7}$.